bionlplab/radtext/docs/user_guide.md

 $ python cmd/ner.py regex -phrases "$phrase_file" -i "$ud_file" -o "$ner_file"
 ```

 Spacy utilizes MetaMap ontology.
-In general, MetaMap is more comprehensive while vocabulary is more accurate on the findings of interest.
+In general, MetaMap is more comprehensive but at the same time MetaMap can be noisy, while vocabulary is more accurate on the findings of interest.
 MetaMap is also slower and easier to break down than vocabulary.
 All vocabularies can be found at `resources`.
 Each file in the folder represents one type of named entities with various text expressions.
 You can specify your customized patterns via `--phrases_file=<file>`.

 ### Parse the sentences

 This step parses sentences, and we provide two options that users can choose from, [Stanza](https://stanfordnlp.github.io/stanza/) and [Bllip parser](https://github.com/BLLIP/bllip-parser).
-The resulting parse tree of Bliip parser will be further converted to universal dependencies using [Stanford converter](https://github.com/dmcc/PyStanfordDependencies).
+The resulting parsing trees of Bliip parser will be further converted to universal dependencies using [Stanford converter](https://github.com/dmcc/PyStanfordDependencies).

 ### Detect negative and uncertain findings